 About Gum Disease in East Hanover, NJ

 There is no single cause or factor for gum disease.
-Common causes for gum disease include:
+Common causes of gum disease include:

 - Poor oral hygiene

 - Smoking or tobacco use

 - Genetic predisposition

 - Hormonal changes, such as pregnancy or menopause

 - Certain medications

 Known as a “silent disease”, many patients with gum disease don’t experience pain or obvious symptoms until the advanced stages of the condition.

 Gum Disease Symptoms